#WhyILoveSNAP

-The January 30 continuing resolution (CR) offers an important step to address the devastating Supplemental Nutrition Assistance Program (SNAP) cuts that were included in the budget reconciliation law (H.R.
-1), and the Restoring Food Security for American Families and Farmers Act of 2025 (S. 3281 / H.R.
-6088) would fully reverse the cuts made in H.R.
-1.
+Congress must take immediate action to repeal the devastating cuts and harmful impacts on the Supplemental Nutrition Assistance Program (SNAP) that were included in the budget reconciliation law, H.R.
+1. Anti-hunger advocates are urging Members of Congress to cosponsor and support the Restoring Food Security for American Families and Farmers Act of 2025, which repeals the cuts to SNAP.

 Solving Hunger in America Through Leadership, Action, and Collaboration